noelar4/noelar4/README.md

 ### Hi there 👋
-I am Noel Abraham Reji a Mobile Application Development and Design Graduate having a year profesional experiance in software Testing.
+I am Noel Abraham Reji a Mobile Application Development and Design Graduate having a year profesional experiance in software Testing and 4 months experience as a full stack developer.

 - 📫 How to reach me
   Phone : +1 (437)-981-(2780)